dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ## To conclude

 Following the pod identity v1 project, Workload Identity is going further in the capabilitiy of being granular on the pod authorization.
-The configuration on the kubernetes side is more classical with only the use of service account, while hte configuration on the Azure side takes 2 steps, the managed identity (or app registration) and the federated credential.
+The configuration on the kubernetes side is more classical with only the use of service account, while the configuration on the Azure side takes 2 steps, the managed identity (or app registration) and the federated credential.
 Because it's finally an Azure AD feature, all the Azure AD security is available with conditional access or access review which allows again more control, not only on the kubernetes / Azure side but definitely on the Azure AD Idp side.